Skip to content

 • Mahaam manages transactions in the service layer, since all db operations are initiated there.

-• In C# and Java, the framework is doning commit and rollback (ambient transaction) via TransactionScope and @Transactional, which makes things simpler.
+• In C# and Java, the framework is doning commit and rollback (ambient transaction) via TransactionScope and @Transactional.

-• In Go, Javascript, and Python, commit and rollback are done manually.
+• In Go, Javascript, and Python, commit and rollback are done manually: transaction.begin,transaction.commit or transaction.rollback.

-• Log and traffic repos are execluded from transactions (suppressed), so audits are created to db even the transaction is rolled back for that request.
-Its recommeded to place the log at the end of the method, eg: after scope.Complete(); to make sure transaction is completed.
+• Log and traffic repos are excluded from transactions (suppressed), (think of them like logging to a file) so audits are persisted even if the main transaction rolls back.
+Therefore, Mahaam recommends to place the log at the end of the method, eg: after scope.Complete(); to ensure the business transaction succeeded and the log accurately reflects the outcome.

 Mahaam Code